Are Staffordshire Bull Terriers Good with Kids? Family Guide

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Hip Dysplasia screening, Cataracts screening, Allergies screening

 Staffordshire Bull Terriers should receive breed-specific screening for hip dysplasia starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Catching problems early gives you more treatment options and better odds.

 Cost of Staffordshire Bull Terrier Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Staffordshire Bull Terrier ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Staffordshire Bull Terrier ownership.

 More Staffordshire Bull Terrier Guides